bencz/python-jit/notes/design.md

 If a built-in class doesn't define `__init__`, though, then it doesn't appear in the global namespace at all, so it can't be instantiated from Python code because Python code can't even refer to it.
 It can only be instantiated by C/C++ functions and returned to Python code.

 A function may have multiple fragments.
 A fragment is a compiled implementation of a function with completely-defined argument types.
-This is how nemesys implements function polymorphism - a function's argument types aren't necessarily known at definition time, so the argument variables are left as indeterminate types during static analysis.
+This is how pyjit implements function polymorphism - a function's argument types aren't necessarily known at definition time, so the argument variables are left as indeterminate types during static analysis.
 Then at call compilation time, the types of all arguments are known, and this signature is used to refer to the correct fragment, which can then be compiled if necessary and called.

 For example, the function `sum_all_arguments` in tests/functions.py ends up having 3 fragments when all the code in the root scope has been run - one that takes all ints, one that takes all unicode objects, and one that takes all ints except arguments 2, 3, and 4, which are floats.
 If another module later imports this module and calls the function with different combinations of argument types, more fragments will be generated and compiled for this function.
 Currently, the fragment search algorithm is linear-time, so compiling a call to a function with a lot of fragments can be slow.
 This will be fixed in the future.